 Cookies are great, but not when you need a cool down from the hot, summer sun.
 Summer House Santa Monica offers Ice Cream Sandwiches ranging in cookie and ice cream flavors, but there’s no reason you can’t DIY dessert.
 Pick up an assortment of cookies from Summer House and a few pints of ice cream and make your own ice cream sandwiches.
 We’re dreaming of their butter-pecan ice creamed sandwiched between their Apple Oatmeal cookies.

 Our friends at Naoki helped us create the perfect answer to the backyard barbecue beverage.
 The Pineapple Express is a pineapple-sake slushie that is an easy, make-ahead beverage that’s great for summer.
 The sake that the team at Naoki uses is Snow Maiden, which is an unfiltered “nigori ” sake that has a creamy texture.
 Simply combine ingredients, blend, and pour.
-This special will be offered at Naoki throughout the summer, so get it while it’s hot – or rather, cold!
+This cocktail will be making an appearance at Naoki over the summer, so get it while it’s hot, or rather, cold!
 View the full recipe here.

 Add all ingredients to blender and blend until consistency is to your liking